 The Grow Room Equipment Checklist

-Here’s a quick look at the items in our list.
+Here’s a quick look at the items in our grow room supplies list.

-I’ll cover each item in more detail below.
+I’ll cover each bit of equipment in more detail below.

 - Seed Starter Plugs or Rockwool Cubes